Uchechukwu-Ekezie/ajosave/frontend/SUPABASE_SETUP.md

-# Supabase Setup Guide for BaseSafe
+# Supabase Setup Guide for Ajosave

-This guide will help you set up your Supabase database for the BaseSafe application.
+This guide will help you set up your Supabase database for the Ajosave application.

 ## Step 1: Create a Supabase Project